mstoth/rsmaze/maze/_sources/index.rst

    m=Maze()
    m.reset()
+   assert m.matrix[0][0]==0
    assert m.turtle.pos()==(-190,190)

-   assert m.matrix[0][0]==0
-   assert m.turtle.towards(190,190)&360==0
+I think of the turtle as sort-of digging it's way through the walls to make the maze.

-Now we are at a point where we can consider the *dig* function.
-I imagine m.dig(EAST) will move one square to the East on the screen.
+We are at a point where we can consider the *dig* function.
+I imagine m.dig(EAST) will move the turtle one square to the East on the screen.
 But what is EAST and why and I using capitals?
 In programming it is common to map words to constants and when we do that we often use all capitals to indicate that's what is going on.
 The way we do this in python is simple.

 .. activecode:: m_const